 If you’re not into meeting characters or Dance Parties, MVMCP is a great time to ride as many rides as possible.
 Most of the best rides will be operating and since Disney limits attendance to the parties (unofficially, we hear attendance is capped at 25,000), lines are usually short throughout most of the night – even when the party is a sellout.

 Don’t forget to stop and smell the poinsettias.
 The Magic Kingdom decorations are lovely this time of year with garland hung down Main Street and snow gently falling.
 There are 2 great photo opportunities heading down Main Street, the first is in Town Square with the wooden toy soldiers, and the second is in the hub area in front of one of the poinsettias trees.
-The Emporium windows on Main Street USA are decorate with an animated “Mickey’s Christmas Carol” theme again in 2014.
+The Emporium windows on Main Street USA are decorate with an animated “Mickey’s Christmas Carol” theme.
 Holiday music plays through out the park with pieces themed to each land, and in recent years, Disney has been using special lighting effects on buildings and pavements to add to the holiday decor during the parties.
 And don’t miss special entertainment like Rusty Cutlass, the pirate band that entertains guests in Adventureland during Mickey’s Very Merry Christmas Party.

 Photopass photographers hand out event photo cards that night that “may” offer special deals for purchasing and printing the photos that are taken at the party, but this is not a guarantee.
 You can add the MVMCP PhotoPass card to your other PhotoPass cards and make a PhotoPass CD (if you’ve purchased one) when you get home.

 Cast Members have been known to hand out treats to guests leaving the park.
 Ghirardelli peppermint squares have been distributed to guests in the past and they are so yummy!

 For the first time, Disney is now offering a back-story for its Christmas party events and it goes something like this…